rhKashif/SteamPulse/dashboard/README.md

 pages/`releases.py` - script containing streamlit dashboard "releases" page with a table displaying all releases powering the visualizations

 #### Assumptions and design decisions
-Database is running and contains data with release dates within the last two weeks
+Assumption that the necessary data is available, accurate, and up-to-date.
+This includes assumptions about data format, structure, and quality.
 - Returns an error message if connection to the database fails
 - If there is no data within the last two weeks the dashboard, a message will be displayed to relay.